kcoolen19/Fall-2023-Java/README.md

-# Fall-2023-Java-Programs
+# Fall-2023-Java
-This repository contains the list of Java programs completed during Fall 2023.
+This repository contains the list of Java programs completed during the Fall 2023 semester.